|

 on water, the shower ceases to function!
 The remedy I guess is to

-shower very late or very early!
 After lunch Toby and Di in “Snowgoose of

 Breydon” and Peter and Sue in “Perrapin” arrived, and stayed for a